Marc Johnson (skateboarder): Business & Co

+Personal life and death

+Johnson was born in Winston-Salem, North Carolina, on January 6, 1977.
+He stated that he had a rough upbringing as a child, and finding skateboarding changed his life.
+His mother and a neighbor gave him $80 to move to California.As of August 2012, Johnson's residence was in Crestline, California.

+Johnson died on May 26, 2026, at the age of 49.
+His cause of death was not immediately disclosed.
+He is survived by his son, Avery.

+Legacy

+In 2004 Marc Johnson was voted "Street Skater of the Year" at the sixth annual Transworld skateboarding awards by his fellow professional skateboarders.
+For his three-song part in Fully Flared Johnson was awarded Thrasher Skater of the Year in 2007.

+Marc Johnson was known for offering intellectual opinions on the creative side of skateboarding.
 In a 2007 Thrasher interview, Johnson explained his inspiration in the following manner:

 I've wondered about that.
 This is going to sound bizarre to most people, but ALL inspiration comes from something similar to the way a radio works.
 If you imagine that everything ever known or will be known exists between the lowest and the highest frequencies, we simply either stumble upon a brilliant song accidentally, or we spend our lives searching for great songs and find them where we may.
 Invention works like that.
 I think Tesla said something to that effect: We are simply filters for Divine Knowledge.

 Professional skateboarder Paul Rodriguez included Johnson in his "top ten" list of favorite professional skateboarders in July 2013.
 Rodriguez praised Johnson as "a boss" with "incredible style" and "incredible technical capabilities."
 The list was published on Rodriguez's personal website and he concluded with the statement, "I think he is one of the all time greats for sure."